dayton-outar/glif/algos/js/codility/binary-search/README.md

 ## Observations

 The concept conveyed in this lesson is pretty clear.
-They have opted against the use of recursion because of inefficiency that it presents.
+They have opted against the use of recursion because of the inefficiency that it presents.
 So, the use of a loop is pretty crafty and the lesson on achieving a $O(log\text{ }n)$ by using the loop was insightful.

 ## References